rancher/docs/content/rancher/v2.x/en/istio/disabling-istio/_index.md

 # Uninstall Istio in a Cluster

-To Uninstall Istio,
+To uninstall Istio,

-1. From Dashboard UI, navigate to **Installed Apps** in **Apps & Marketplace** and locate the rancher-istio installation
+1. From the **Cluster Explorer,** navigate to **Installed Apps** in **Apps & Marketplace** and locate the `rancher-istio` installation.
 1. Select all the apps in the `istio-system` namespace and click  **Delete**.

 **Result:** The `rancher-istio` app in the cluster gets removed.
 The Istio sidecar cannot be deployed on any workloads in the cluster.

 **Note:** You can no longer disable and reenable your Istio installation.
-If you would like to save your settings for a future install, view and save individual yamls to refer to.
+If you would like to save your settings for a future install, view and save individual YAMLs to refer to.

 # Disable Istio in a Namespace